RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/ldap-on-k8s.md

  * The filter to identify a particular user (e.g., uid=%u)
  * The bind DN for the account that can search (e.g., cn=admin,dc=example,dc=org)
  * The password for the bind DN
- * The server host and port.
+ * The server host and port
  * Whether you are using SSL

-In this tutorial, we will use a test server deployed on the same K8s cluster.
+This tutorial uses a test LDAP server deployed on the k8s cluster hosting Redis Enterprise.

 ## Setting up an LDAP server

-If you don’t already have an LDAP server, you can easily deploy one in the same K8s cluster for testing using a [helm chart for OpenLDAP](https://hub.helm.sh/charts/stable/openldap):
+If you don’t already have an LDAP server, you can easily deploy one in the same K8s cluster for testing using a [helm chart for OpenLDAP](https://github.com/helm/charts/tree/master/stable/openldap):

-1. Create a ldap-values.yaml file that contains:
+1. Create a file called `ldap-values.yaml` containing the following:

    ```
    env: